ssp21/ssp21-spec/ssp21.md

 # Cryptographic Layer (Noise Derivative)

-The cryptographic layer is derived with only minor modification from the [Noise Protocol](noiseprotocol.org/).
+The cryptographic layer is derived with only minor modifications from the [Noise Protocol](noiseprotocol.org/).
 Noise is a self-described framework for building cryptographic protocols.
-This specification picks from all the available options and modes within Noise to create a subset appropriate for wrapping ICS serial networks.
-Modifications or clarifications to Noise include:
+This specification picks from all the available options and modes within Noise to create a subset appropriate for wrapping ICS serial protocols.
+Modifications to Noise include:

-* Modifying Noise to support authentication only
+* Modifying Noise to support authentication only (handshake and session)
+* Defining a certificate format for use with the protocol
 * Selecting a specific handshake mode that will be used in all applications
+* Static Diffie Hellman (DH) public keys are always transmitted as part of a certificate
-* Defining handshake payload data including relative time bases and certificates
+* Rigidly defining handshake payload data including relative time bases and certificates